sparrowcode/PermissionsKit/README.md

 ### List

-List it native `UITableViewController` with support iPad.
+Native `UITableViewController` with support iPad.
 Show description of permissions and icon.
 See example of usage:

 ```swift
 let controller = SPPermissions.list([.calendar, .camera, .contacts])